What is sebaceous hyperplasia and how do you get rid of it?

-Have you had an oily or combined skin for years?
-And after the age of forty, have you suddenly found small, persistent bumps with a whitish rim on your face?
+Have you had oily or combined skin for years?
+And as your skin has aged found small, persistent bumps with a whitish rim on your face?
 Then you may have the skin problem sebaceous hyperplasia.
 It is very difficult to get rid of, but fortunately not impossible!

 What is sebaceous hyperplasia?

-You often get multiple bumps at the same time.
+You often get multiple bumps or sebaceous spots at the same time.
 They may be spread out or close together.
-Sebaceous hyperplasia often occurs on the forehead and in the middle of the face.
+Sebaceous hyperplasia on the face often occurs on the nose, forehead and in the middle of the face, but sebaceous hyperplasia in the under eye area is not unheard of.
 The bumps can also appear on other places on the body, especially in areas where there are many sebaceous glands under the skin.

 One of the causes of this skin problem is long-term exposure to the sun.
 Sunlight damages the skin and the sebaceous glands.
-Therefore, protect your skin every day with a good sunscreen.
+It is therefore essential to protect your skin every day with a sunscreen rated SPF 30 or above.

-Sebaceous hyperplasia is often treated by a dermatologist, but there are also products you can use at home to keep the bumps under control.
+Sebaceous hyperplasia removal is carried out by a dermatologist, but there are also products you can use at home to keep the bumps under control.

-A dermatologist may select one of the following treatments or a combination of different treatments:
+A dermatologist may select one of the following options or a combination of them to help get rid of sebaceous hyperplasia:

 - A facial peel with salicylic acid.